 3. Who are your top customers and what do you do for them specifically?

-4. How are you different from other companies who do similar things?
+4. How are you different from other companies that do similar things?

-A top answer will include between one and three clear distinctions supported by examples of how customers benefit.
-Differentiators might include proven success, specialist expertise, high levels of support, a solution oriented approach, or specific unique capabilities.
+A top answer should include between one and three clear distinctions supported by examples of how customers benefit.

 5. Others have made convincing promises about these things and then not delivered.
 How can we be sure that you will do what you say you will?